wightsci/OneNoteUtilitiesGraph/docs/Get-ONDefaultSection.md

 # Get-ONDefaultSection

 ## SYNOPSIS
-Gets a the default OneNote Section for new content.
+Gets the default OneNote Section for new content.

 ## SYNTAX